JonasPrimbs/movesense-ble-ecg-firmware/README.md

 ## Announcements
+** NOTE: WE HAVE DISCOVERED SOME ISSUES WITH BLE COMMUNICATION WITH LATEST 1.8.0 RELEASE.
+PLEASE TAKE THIS INTO ACCOUNT WHEN USING 1.8.0 WE ARE WORKING ON GETTING THE FIXED 1.8.1 OUT AS SOON AS POSSIBLE.
+SORRY FOR THE INCONVINIENCE CAUSED BY THIS.**

-**(Nov 14th 2018) Sensor firmware hotfix 1.7.2 is out!**
+**(Dec 11th 2018) Sensor firmware 1.8.0 is out!**
-The new version contains a fix Movement and Connector detections that broke in v.1.7.0
+The new version contains improvements on BLE, 1-wire communication support and lot's of fixes

 **Known issues**
-Please refer to [CHANGES.md](CHANGES.md) for a list of known issues.
+Please refer to [CHANGES.md](CHANGES.md) for a list of changes & known issues.

 ## Overview